Hari0701/5AM-OS/README.md

-mem               physical memory map from the firmware uptime            timer ticks since boot fault <kind>      deliberately break something: int3 | div0 | page | stack clear             clear the screen
+mem               physical memory map from the firmware uptime            timer ticks since boot fault <kind>      deliberately break something: int3 | div0 | page | stack ask <question>    ask a language model about this machine, with the
+                  live register state attached
+clear             clear the screen
 ```